 4301.
 Advanced Fields Methods (3).
 Prerequisites: C or better in GEOL 3402, 4201, 4321.
 Field mapping of igneous, metamorphic, and sedimentary rocks.
 Field work requires strenuous physical activity.

 4312.
 Undergraduate Research (3).
-Prerequisites: Senior standing, majors only, prior approval from specific professor.
+Prerequisites: Senior standing, GEOS majors only, prior approval from specific professor.
 Independent research in an area of current interest in the geosciences.
 (Writing Intensive)

 4318.
 Geology of Texas (3).
 Prerequisites: GEOL 1303 and 1101 or GEOL 3324.
 A comprehensive study of the structure, stratigraphy, and economic geology of Texas and parts of adjacent states.